BDC Hamburger Icon

 • Screen popping: When a customer gets in touch, their number flashes on the agent’s screen and then, if connected to a CRM, brings up their record for review.

-• Dynamic scripting: Ideal for sales staff, dynamic scripting provides on-screen, live guides on how to close sales, how to overcome objections and on product/service features in general.
+• Dynamic scripting: Ideal for sales staff, dynamic scripting provides live on-screen guides on how to close sales, how to overcome objections, and on product and service features in general.

-• AI prompts: Text-based pop-ups to help them understand customers’ concerns better based on their responses.
+• AI prompts: Text-based pop-ups can help agents better understand customers’ concerns based on their responses.

-• Gamification: Agents can compete with each other for prizes based upon hitting their key performance indicators or taking onboard training.
+• Gamification: Agents can compete with each other for prizes based upon hitting their key performance indicators or completing onboard training.

 Selecting the right call center software for your business

-Go to each vendor on your shortlist for a quote.
-Make each know that they are not the only vendor in the process when you get in touch.
+Getting the right call center software for your business doesn’t need to be complicated.
+Go to each vendor on your short list for a quote.
+Ensure each knows they are not the only vendor in the process when you get in touch.
 Don’t be concerned about using a quote from one supplier to persuade another supplier to compete against it.

 The same goes for commitment.
 If one vendor is offering a 12-month contract but a competitor is offering a 30-day contract, you give them the chance to compete on that as well.